catreunion/classic-docu00/docs/supabase/02NextJS.md

 # Coding in Next.js

-Next.js is a highly versatile framework offering pre-rendering at build time (SSG), server-side rendering at request time (SSR), API routes, and middleware edge-functions

-APIs will be automatically generated when you create your database tables
+APIs will be automatically generated when you create your database tables.

-Install several Supabase libraries
+## Installation

 ```bash
 yarn add @supabase/supabase-js